It depends who's asking!

 We believe in making it easy to deploy highly available, scalable applications.

-The goal is to achieve the best of both price and “real" cost.
 Our appliances are deliberately simple yet highly configurable and backed by our first class support.

 We always encourage prospective customers and partners to test drive the appliance and support by downloading our free trial.